Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: DC and THz characterization

 Coming back to the fitting of all $\Re_V^{op}$ curves, we now address the question whether a combination of both rectification mechanisms better describes the measured photoresponse than each single effect.
 We follow an approach similar to that in \onlinecite{Viti2020} and express the total photoresponse signal $\Delta U_{DS}$ as a linear combination of calculated RSM and PTE rectification contributions:

 where the frequency-dependent, but voltage-independent fit parameters $X_{RSM}(\omega)$ and $X_{PTE}(\omega)$ are obtained by least-mean-square fits to the measured photoresponse.
-The prefactors $\Delta T_{C,0}$ and $(U^{el}_{THz,0})^2$ of $U_{RSM}$ and $U_{PTE}$ are those of \Figrefa{fig:resp}. \\ In \Figrefb{fig:resp}, we present measured $\Re_V^{op}$ curves with TG voltage tuning (those of \Figrefa{fig:resp} plus additional ones for SAC with biasing of TG~2), and overlay them with the best fit curves shown as dash-dotted lines (and marked as RSM+PTE in the legend). \\ They were calculated by
+The prefactors $\Delta T_{C,0}$ and $(U^{el}_{THz,0})^2$ of $U_{RSM}$ and $U_{PTE}$ are those of \Figrefa{fig:resp}. \\ In \Figrefb{fig:resp}, we present measured $\Re_V^{op}$ curves with TG voltage tuning (those of \Figrefa{fig:resp} plus additional ones for SAC with biasing of TG~2), and overlay them with the best fit curves (RSM+PTE). \\ They were calculated by

 where we introduced the intrinsic calculated responsivities of the RSM and the PTE rectification processes via